ZentrixLabs/ZLGetCert/scripts/README.md

 ## Notes

 - Each script does one thing well
-- Manual steps (VS build, Inno compile) are intentional - gives you control
+- Manual steps remain the default (Visual Studio build, Inno GUI), but `-Auto` switches enable full automation when MSBuild/ISCC are installed
-- Matching SrtExtractor's proven workflow
+- Matching SrtExtractor's proven workflow while allowing incremental automation
 - No GitHub Actions - all releases are manual and local